awestover/thoughts/content/0stack/backdoors and deceptive alignment.md

 # computational impossibility of dynamic detection

-They make some crypto assumptions.
-Maybe IO?
+Assuming IO + OWF they show that P/poly is not defendable.

 It might seem like this worst-case result is irrelevant.
 But maybe NNs are actually super obsfucated.

 # open qs
 Consider different versions of the game.